odoo/documentation/content/applications/sales/point_of_sale/overview/getting_started.rst

 the **POS dashboard**, click the vertical ellipsis (:guilabel:`⋮`) button, :guilabel:`Reporting`, and :guilabel:`Orders`.

-These statistics are available in graph or pivot view that you can filter or group depending on your needs.
+These statistics are available in a graph or pivot view that you can filter or group depending on your needs.